KITcii/smart-contract-dev-support/project-examples/ethereum/README.md

     npx ganache-cli -l 1000000000 --accounts 600

-Run the test in a second Terminal window via (make sure you are in the /ethereum subdirectory) :
+Run the tests in a second Terminal window via (make sure you are in the /ethereum subdirectory) :

     truffle test